clarako/assignment_5_1/README.md

 This repo is my submission for Assignment 5.1 for UC Berkeley's [Professional Certificate in Machine Learning and Artificial Intelligence](https://em-executive.berkeley.edu/professional-certificate-machine-learning-artificial-intelligence) program.

+#### Jupyter Notebook
-Here is the link to the [Jupyter Notebook](assignment_5_1/prompt.ipynb) with the analysis for this dataset.
+Here is the link to the [Jupyter Notebook](./prompt.ipynb) with the analysis for this dataset.

 ## The Assignment

 We were given a dataset from the UCI Machine Learning repository that was collected via a survey on Amazon Mechanical Turk.
-The survey describes different driving scenarios including the destination, current time, weather, passenger, etc., as well as different driver characteristics, and asks if the person would accept the coupon presented ot them.
+The survey describes different driving scenarios including the destination, current time, weather, passenger, etc., as well as different driver characteristics, and asks if the person would accept the coupon presented to them.

 There were 5 different types of coupons:
 - Bar